-An Artist Is Re-Creating Classic DC Album Covers - Washingtonian
+An Artist Is Recreating Classic DC Album Covers - Washingtonian

 Recently a shopper at the Chevy Chase DC record store art sound language was chatting with owner PJ Brownlee about a book for sale.
 It tells the story of Arlington’s Inner Ear studio, and the customer mentioned he’d recorded there with a long-ago band.
-The group’s name, he told Brownlee, was No Trend, so the owner whipped out his phone to show him some artwork that will be shown in the shop this weekend: Artist Alex Halaszyn has re-created the covers of dozens of classic DC-area albums in his distinctive style.
+The group’s name, he told Brownlee, was No Trend, so the owner whipped out his phone to show him some artwork that will be shown in the shop this weekend: Artist Alex Halaszyn has recreated the covers of dozens of classic DC-area albums in his distinctive style.
 One of them was No Trend’s “Teen Love” seven-inch single from 1983.

 “He was kind of dumbfounded,” Brownlee says.
 “You know, you feel like you’ve stumbled into a dream.
 I’ve seen this with people who really get what I’m doing.”
 Brownlee’s shop is indeed a kind of mystical landing pad for a certain type of music fan—this publication recently called it the region’s “Most Adventurous Record Store“—which makes it the perfect spot for Halaszyn’s first solo show.
 A comics artist since he was 15, Halaszyn grew up in Huntington Beach, California, and moved to the DC area for work in 2017.
 Encouraged by friends, he began to show his artwork at makers’ markets and in bars.
 The warm reception convinced him to make the leap to show professionally this July, in Phoenix.